-As we highlight in the annex, Ofcom's responses in the statement when rejecting civil society recommendations are brief with no alternative offered to address the substantive issues.
-These include:
+As we highlight in the annex, Ofcom's responses in the statement as to why they reject civil society recommendations are brief with no alternative offered to address the substantive issues.
+These issues include:

-- the risk of harm being left unmitigated at scale - the gaps between the risk assessment duties and the measures companies must take to address their risks - the skewed approach to proportionality that prioritises an economic view over user safety and indeed a bald statement that they have not even considered the economic or societal costs of online harm in their approach to regulation, or - the loopholes which companies might exploit as technologies develop and change.
+- the risk of harm being left unmitigated at scale - the gaps between the risk assessment duties and the measures companies must take to address their risks (see Annex D) - the lack of a meaningful focus on safety by design, despite this being an expectation enshrined as a result of House of Lords' pressure in section 1 of the Online Safety Act.
+(For further background on what we mean by "safety by design", please see Prof Woods's paper here.) - the skewed approach to proportionality that prioritises an economic view over user safety and indeed a bald statement in the consultation response (volume 4: p41) that they have not even considered the societal costs of online harm in their approach to proportionate regulation; and - the loopholes which companies might exploit as technologies develop and change.

-Ofcom's response therefore frequently falls back - even more explicitly than in its response to the illegal harms consultation - onto its interpretation of the Act as justification for inaction.
+Ofcom's response frequently falls back - even more explicitly than in its response to the illegal harms consultation - onto its interpretation of the Act as justification for inaction.
+We highlight some examples in the annex.
+We urge the Committee to ask the Secretary of State and his Department why they have not therefore brought forward urgent amendments to remove this apparent barrier for the regulator.

-We highlight in the annex some of the material where Ofcom sets out these apparent limitations.
 This is particularly pertinent as we had in February provided DSIT with a number of recommendations to amend the Act to remove these very barriers to action that stem from Ofcom's interpretation of the Act and produced pre-drafted amendments for many of these which we subsequently submitted to the Data (Use and Access) Bill Committee.
-We are disappointed that the Department did not take the opportunity to pursue these amendments: if they had done so, they might have then be able to announce that, alongside the children's codes, they were laying these amendments for the Report stage of the Data (Use and Access) Bill on 7 May to ensure that the next iterations of the codes could be more expansive.
-Instead, the Secretary of State responded to the publication of the codes by floating a number of unconnected policy interventions in an interview to the Telegraph, rather than providing tangible legislative responses to address the gaps in the regime.
+We are disappointed that the Department did not take the opportunity to engage with us on the substance of these amendments: if they had done so, they might have then be able to announce, alongside laying the children's codes, that they were laying these amendments for the Report stage of the Data (Use and Access) Bill on 7 May to ensure that the next iterations of the codes could be more expansive.
+Instead, the Secretary of State responded to the publication of the codes by floating a number of unevidenced policy interventions in an interview to the Telegraph, rather than providing tangible legislative responses to address the weaknesses in Ofcom's approach.